 BRITONS NEVER ACTUALLY VOTE FOR THEIR PRIME MINISTER

-Britain is divided into 650 local constituencies, and during an election voters tick a box for the representative they want to become their local member of Parliament.
-In most cases, this will be a member of one of the country’s major political parties: the Conservatives, the Labour Party, the Liberal Democrats and the Greens.
+Britain is divided into 650 local constituencies, and people tick a box for the representative they want to become their local member of parliament, or MP.
+In most cases, this will be a member of one of the country’s major political parties.

-The party that wins the majority of seats in the House of Commons gets to form a government, and that party’s leader automatically becomes the prime minister.
-While coalitions are possible, Britain’s voting system favors the two largest parties — the Conservatives or Labour.
-In most cases a single party will take an absolute majority of seats, as is the case for the Conservatives in the current Parliament.
+The party that wins the majority of seats gets to form a government, and that party’s leader automatically becomes prime minister.
+While coalitions are possible, Britain’s voting system favors the two largest parties and in most cases a single party will take an absolute majority of seats, as is the case for the Conservatives in the current Parliament.

-But with the selection of a third prime minister by just a tiny proportion of the population, a lot of Britons are beginning to wonder why they are not getting a chance to influence who their next leader is.
+Constitutionally, no general election is required in Britain for two more years.
+But as the prime ministers come and go, selected by a tiny proportion of the population, a lot of Britons are beginning to wonder why they are not getting a chance to influence who is their next leader.
 The clamor for a general election in the near future is only likely to get louder.